Build to Rent: What exactly is it?

 Finding developments in London:

 Dolphin Living is a London-based housing charity that aims to provide high-quality, truly affordable housing for working Londoners on modest incomes.
 With locations in Camden, Ealing, Hackney, Hammersmith & Fulham, Lambeth, Lewisham, Waltham Forest and Westminster, they currently own 800 homes for rent, and are looking to develop more throughout inner London.
 Dolphin Living offer four rent types – Social, Affordable, Market and Intermediate, according to your eligibility.
 In alliance with Westminster City council, they also offer a Westminster Homeownership Scheme which provides a grant of up to £54,500 if you have household earnings of less than £90,000 and savings of at least £22,500.
-Applicants need to be registered with Dolphin living and must have rented a property in Westminster for up to three years for a discounted rent (an intermediate rent) to be eligible.
+Applicants need to be registered with Dolphin living.
+You also must have rented a property in Westminster for up to three years for a discounted rent (an intermediate rent) to be eligible.

 ‘PUT SOME FIZZ IN YOUR LIFE’, say the team at one of the original BTR developers based across London and the South East.
 Featuring studio to 3 bedroom apartments in East 16, Hayes, Walthamstow, Lewisham, Stepney Green, Canning Town, Poplar and Epsom, prices range from £1,300 – 2,800 per month, and you can even do a virtual 1-to-1 viewing over FaceTime, Skype, or Whatsapp!
 Tenancies require a minimum of three months after which you can stay however long you want.
 Fizzy living makes a great choice for animal lovers too – rated the city’s most pet-friendly Landlord according to Timeout London.